GenesisFR/DS1TroubleshootingGuide/README.md

 If you don't want to go this route, I created a [mini image](https://www.mediafire.com/file/a7cxee61t49v17f/DSLOA1+mini+image.iso) that will satisfy the disc check.

-Just mount the ISO with Windows 10 File Explorer or with a third party software (like WinCDEmu) before running DSLOAMod.
+Just mount the ISO with Windows File Explorer or with a third party software (like WinCDEmu) before running DSLOAMod.

 If you have a "Couldn't register file.tmp" popup followed by a SmarteSecure popup, it means the location you're trying to run it from has permission issues.
 Run DSLOAMod as admin or move it elsewhere.

 You may also have a few "ATLCOMHelper Exception" popups.
 You can safely ignore those and DSLOAMod will run.
-To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory or place DSLOAMod in \<path-to-game\> and run it from there.
+To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory, place DSLOAMod in \<path-to-game\> and run it from there, or open Task Manager and end the task for "Protection Stub (32-bit)".

 Also, if you're running DSLOAMod from a shortcut, you may have to run it without admin privileges.